Materials-Consortia/OPTIMADE/optimade.rst

 **Relationship**
     Any entry can have one or more relationships with other entries.
     These are described in section `Relationships`_.
-    Relationships describe links between entries rather than data that pertain to a single entry, and are thus regarded as distinct from the entry properties.
+    Relationships describe links between entries rather than data that belong to a single entry, and are thus regarded as distinct from the entry properties.

 **Query filter**
     An expression used to influence the entries returned in the response to an URL query.